 Asparagus has lots of essential vitamins, but folate is one of the big ones.
 Folate is another B vitamin that is essential for creating DNA and genetic material.
 Folate is not to be confused with Folic Acid, even though they do the same things.
 Folic Acid is the synthetic form of folate, that is added to vitamins and fortified foods.
 This is a key difference that those with the MTHFR gene mutation need to be aware of.
-The live version of folate is L-methylfolate (what I have in Milk Dust).
-Folate is responsible for new cell generation as well, so both mama and baby need this to grow, heal and function!
+The live version of folate is L-methyl folate (what I have in Milk Dust).
+Folate is responsible for new cell generation as well, so both mama and baby need this to grow, heal, and function!

 Strawberries Vitamin C:

 Vitamin C is really helpful for healing postpartum, and strawberries are an awesome, sweet source of vitamin C. Vitamin C helps you absorb your iron, so it is really important to include this vitamin in your diet!
 Luckily, many veggies and berries are good sources of vitamin C, so consuming the vitamin isn’t too hard.
-Our bodies can’t make vitamin C by itself, we have to eat foods with it.
+Our bodies can’t make vitamin C by themselves, we have to eat foods with it.
 Vitamin C helps with wound healing, which is really important postpartum whether you had a vaginal birth or c-section.
 If you eat a colorful diet of fruits and veggies, you probably get plenty of vitamin C.

 Broccoli For Chromium:

-Chromium is a mineral, that we need in small amounts, yet it plays a role in metabolism of fats, carbohyrdates and proteins.
+Chromium is a mineral, that we need in small amounts, yet it plays a role in the metabolism of fats, carbohydrates, and proteins.
 Chromium is very helpful to regulate your blood sugar and insulin levels, and low levels of chromium have been linked to diabetes 2.
 Chromium can help lower blood sugar levels, as well as lessen the symptoms of depression, which is really important postpartum!
 Because chromium can help with insulin resistance, it can help with sugar cravings and dips in blood sugar that cause sugar cravings.
-Of course I have chromium in Milk Dust, and I highly recommend blending it with other chromium-rich foods like oats, bananas, apples and pears.
+Of course, I have chromium in Milk Dust, and I highly recommend blending it with other chromium-rich foods like oats, bananas, apples, and pears.
 This will help you fully absorb the chromium to get the full impact!